A collection letter is a notification informing a customer of a due payment.

 Frequently Asked Questions

-Hire a collection agency for any amount of outstanding debt.
-Consider hiring a collection agency to boost your collection chances for debts past 90-120 days.
+Hire an agency for any amount of outstanding debt.
+Consider hiring an agency to boost your collection chances for debts past 90-120 days.

 If you cannot contact the debtor, you should consider writing off the account as bad debt.
 Also, consider a bad debt situation if the defaulting party does not react to your persuasions for more than 90 days.